-2.2 ASSET CONDITION TRACKING
+2.2.
+DTC ASSET CONDITION TRACKING

 As each asset is procured and accepted DTC assigns a specific asset identification number, and data is collected from the manufacturer on the asset's useful life, preventative maintenance schedule, and warranty information.
 This data is then entered in DTC's equipment management software programs, Fleet Focus M5 and Cognos.
-Some of the facility assets included in the inventory are currently under construction or renovation.
-All facility updates, when complete, will be included in future TAM Plan amendments.
+Some of the facility assets included

-3 CONDITION ASSESSMENT
+3. CONDITION ASSESSMENT

-3.1 ROLLING STOCK AND EQUIPMENT
+3.1.
+ROLLING STOCK AND EQUIPMENT

-Rolling stock asset condition data is collected through DTC's EMS FleetFocus M5 (Table 3).
-The EMS software provides an array of valuable information used to calculate the condition of an asset.
-Rolling stock asset data is organized by bus identification number and bus division.
-For the TAM Plan, vehicle condition was calculated in terms of the percentage of assets that are at or exceed the FTA's Useful Life Benchmark (ULB).
-Recent data for each vehicle was organized by bus series, age, mileage, and miles between road calls, and replacement costs were downloaded.
+Revenue vehicle condition was calculated in terms of the percentage of assets that are at or exceed the FTA's Useful Life Benchmark (ULB).
+Recent data for each vehicle was organized by bus series, age, mileage, and miles between road calls, and replacement costs.
+Rolling stock asset condition data is collected through DTC's EMS FleetFocus.
+The software provides an array of valuable information used to calculate the condition of an asset.
 The mileage attributes, although not a useful life measure, are representative of the asset tracking and preventative maintenance procedures that DTC uses to ensure assets are maintained in a SGR.